SuperboGiuseppe/dncs_lab2/README.md

 # Modification By Uzair
 - Two files are added namely "Vagrant" and "VagrantScriptCreatorInTextFormat".
 - Two more files added namely "OSPFRoutingVag" and "OSPF Routing".
 One file contains a Python script to create the Vagrant file, the other file is just a JPG topology of the network.
+- Web server and database setup with Vagrant multi-machine using Docker
+-	Traditional web server and database setup
+-	web server (nginx and PHP) on one machine and our database server (MySQL) on another
+-	Our Vagrant file only step up the environment.
+The other configuration user can make according to their desire of the user.

 # Modification By Giuseppe
 - Files related to the UI ("gui.py", "html_fix.py") have been added.
 The first one contains the GUI definition, meanwhile "html_fix.py" fixes the network output of pyvis module.